 I am an anthropologist, linguist and broadcaster.
 I am an Associate Professor of Anthropology at the University of British Columbia and serve as Chair of the First Nations Languages Program.
 I am a Visiting Associate Professor at the Yale School Forestry & Environmental Studies and held the post of Program Director of the Yale Himalaya Initiative from 2011-2014.
 I also serve as co-editor of Himalaya.

 My research interests are language conservation, documentation and endangerment; cultural diversity and oral traditions.
 For over twenty years, my regional focus has been the Himalayan region (particularly in Nepal, northern India and Bhutan), and more recently, the Pacific Northwest.

 I direct two international research initiatives, Digital Himalaya and the World Oral Literature Project.
 I edit the Oral Literature Series with the Open Book Publishers.
 In 2013, I presented a three-part BBC radio series entitled Our Language in Your Hands, and am currently working on my next BBC radio project.
 I am one of three principal investigators on new a five-year collaborative research project supported by the Arcadia Fund to document Bhutan’s oral traditions.

-I am interested in language policy and activism in the context of mother tongue instruction, and also questions about the access and ownership of anthropological materials from ethnographic museums when they circulate online or are returned to source communities in digital form.
-I am a firm advocate of collaborative research, and am committed to widening public engagement with anthropology.
+I write about language policy, linguistic rights and mother tongue instruction.
+I also focus on issues of access and ownership of anthropological materials from ethnographic museums when they circulate online or are returned to communities in digital form.
+As a firm advocate of collaborative research, I am committed to widening public engagement with anthropology and linguistics.